Biomaterials and Regenerative Medicine in Ophthalmology

 Description

-With an increasingly aged population, eye diseases are becoming more widespread.
-Biomaterials have contributed in recent years to numerous medical devices for the restoration of eyesight, improving many patients’ quality of life.
+Biomaterials and Regenerative Medicine in Ophthalmology, Second Edition, focuses on an aging population and the increasing instances of eye diseases.
+Biomaterials continue to be used for numerous medical devices for the restoration of eyesight, improving many patients’ quality of life.
 Consequently, biomaterials and regenerative medicine are becoming increasingly important to the advances of ophthalmology and optometry.
-Biomaterials and regenerative medicine in ophthalmology reviews the present status and future direction of biomaterials and regenerative medicine in this important field.
+This book provides readers with an updated and expanded look at the present status and future direction of biomaterials and regenerative medicine in this important field.

-Part one discusses applications in the anterior segment of the eye with chapters on such topics as advances in intraocular lenses (IOLs), synthetic corneal implants, contact lenses, and tissue engineering of the lens.
-Part two then reviews applications in the posterior segment of the eye with such chapters on designing hydrogels as vitreous substitutes, retinal repair and regeneration and the development of tissue engineered membranes.
-Chapters in Part three discuss other pertinent topics such as hydrogel sealants for wound repair in ophthalmic surgery, orbital enucleation implants and polymeric materials for orbital reconstruction.

-With its distinguished editor and international team of contributors, Biomaterials and regenerative medicine in ophthalmology is a standard reference for scientists and clinicians, as well as all those concerned with this ophthalmology.

 Key Features

-- Reviews the increasingly important role of biomaterials and regenerative medicine in the advancement of ophthalmology and optometry
+- Provides an integral and significant exploration of biomaterials and regenerative medicine, presenting crucial advances made in the fields of ophthalmology and optometry, such as the development of intraocular lenses and new applications for contact lens

-- Provides an overview of the present status and future direction of biomaterials and regenerative medicine in this important field
+- Presents a new and updated look at the future direction of biomaterials and regenerative medicine in this field

-- Discusses applications in both the anterior and prosterior segments of the eye with chapters on such topics as synthetic corneal implants and retinal repair and regeneration
+- Comprehensive coverage in a range of fields, including hydrogels, corneal tissue engineering, and stem cell therapies for the restoration of the ocular surface

 Readership